-Review of the Summer Courses 2022
+Review of the Summer University 2022

 The University of Bremen organized the 25th Informatica Feminale – the international Summer University for women in computer science – together with the 14th Ingenieurinnen-Sommeruni.
 From 25th July to 5th August as online courses and from 1st to 14th September 2022 on place in Bremen.
 The program of the Summer Universities 2022 included more than 60 courses.
 Furtheron a broad daily available social program was offered.